tokend/knowledge-base/tech/guides/trading.md

 ]
 ```

-So now all preparations are done and Alice can finally trade her bananas to get some apples.
+Alice can now trade her bananas to get some apples.

 ## Start trading

 An account can make offers to buy or sell assets using the [ManageOffer][5] operation.
-In order to make an offer,
-the account must hold the asset it wants to sell.
-So here's how Alice can start selling her bananas for Apples:
+Before Alice creates an offer, she has to make sure that she actually holds the asset she wants to sell.
+The offer creation is as follows:

 ```javascript
 async function createOfferToSellBananas () {